openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

 Many features in the RISC-V specification are optional, and |corev| can be parameterized to enable or disable some of them.

-|corev| supports one of the following base integer instruction sets from [RISC-V-UNPRIV]_.
+|corev| supports one of the following base integer instruction sets:

 .. list-table:: |corev| Base Instruction Set
    :header-rows: 1